-- Section 8.4 Stock Awards.
+Section 8.4 Stock Awards.
 A Director Award may be in the form of a Stock Award.
-Any terms, conditions and limitations applicable to any Stock Awards granted to a Nonemployee Director pursuant to the Plan, including but not limited to rights to Dividend Equivalents, shall be determined by the Board. - Section 8.4 Cash Awards.
+Any terms, conditions and limitations applicable to any Stock Awards granted to a Nonemployee Director pursuant to the Plan, including but not limited to rights to Dividend Equivalents, shall be determined by the Board.

+Section 8.5 Cash Awards.
 A Director Award may be in the form of a Cash Award.
-Any terms, conditions and limitations applicable to any Cash Awards granted to a Nonemployee Director pursuant to the Plan shall be determined by the Board. - Section 8.5 Performance Awards.
+Any terms, conditions and limitations applicable to any Cash Awards granted to a Nonemployee Director pursuant to the Plan shall be determined by the Board.

+Section 8.6 Performance Awards.
 Without limiting the type or number of Director Awards that may be made under the other provisions of the Plan, a Director Award may be in the form of a Performance Award.
 Any additional terms, conditions and limitations applicable to any Performance Awards granted to a Nonemployee Director pursuant to the Plan shall be determined by the Board.
-The Board shall set Performance Goals in its discretion which, depending on the extent to which they are met, will determine the value and/or amount of Performance Awards that will be paid out to the Nonemployee Director. - Section 8.6 Limitations.
-Notwithstanding anything to the contrary contained in the Plan the following limitations shall apply to any Director Awards made hereunder: - (a) no Participant may be granted, during any fiscal year, Director Awards consisting of Options or SARs (including Options or SARs that are granted as Performance Awards) that are exercisable for more than 100,000 shares of Common Stock; - (b) no Participant may be granted, during any fiscal year, Director Awards consisting of Stock Awards (including Stock Awards that are granted as Performance Awards) covering or relating to more than 100,000 shares of Common Stock; and - (c) no Participant may be granted, during any calendar year, Cash Awards or other Awards that may be settled solely in cash having a value determined on the Grant Date in excess of \$750,000.
+The Board shall set Performance Goals in its discretion which, depending on the extent to which they are met, will determine the value and/or amount of Performance Awards that will be paid out to the Nonemployee Director.

+Section 8.7 Limitations.
+Notwithstanding anything to the contrary contained in the Plan the following limitations shall apply to any Director Awards made hereunder:

+(a) no Participant may be granted, during any fiscal year, Director Awards consisting of Options or SARs (including Options or SARs that are granted as Performance Awards) that are exercisable for more than 100,000 shares of Common Stock;

+(b) no Participant may be granted, during any fiscal year, Director Awards consisting of Stock Awards (including Stock Awards that are granted as Performance Awards) having a value determined on the Grant Date in excess of \$750,000; and

+(c) no Participant may be granted, during any calendar year, Cash Awards or other Awards that may be settled solely in cash having a value determined on the Grant Date in excess of \$750,000.